 Significance of sufficient sample sizes

-One important component of A/B testing is making sure that you have significant sample sizes.
-Too small of a sample size will lead to misrepresentative or useless conclusions.
+One important component of A/B testing is making sure that you have a significant sample size.
+A too-small sample size will lead to misrepresentative or useless conclusions.

-You also need to ensure that the users in your test are adequate in their representation of your ideal population.
+You also need to ensure that the users in your test represent your ideal population adequately.

 Common pitfalls in A/B testing